DariaGalal/KTH/README.md

-# KTH
+# A student at KTH

-Projects and assignments from KTH
+Various assignments and projects.